DokusCore/DokusCore--Banking/README.md

 ---
 # Plugin Information
 This plugin gives your users the ability to store money in a bank account.<br>
 The money within the bank account is save and can not be lost.
+You can store<br>
-You can store money as well as gold into the bank.
+money as well as gold into the bank.

 ---